brian-arnold/brian-arnold.github.io/pages/resources/machinelearning/machinelearning.md

 - [Deep Learning](https://www.deeplearningbook.org/)
     - drink from the firehose
-    - a few sections on more advanced topics were a bit hard to follow, but overall many gems here, especially the section on Structured Probabilistic Models <3<3<3
+    - a few sections on more advanced topics were a bit hard to follow, but overall many gems here, especially the section on Structured Probabilistic Models

-## Not exactly ML but real important
+## Foundations
 - [Introduction to Linear Algebra](https://math.mit.edu/~gs/linearalgebra/)
     - linear algebra is the language of ML, and Gilbert Strang is **the** person you should learn it from